 This bill would delete that requirement.

-(6) The Speech-Language Pathologist and Audiologist and Hearing Aid Dispensers Licensure Act establishes the Speech-Language Pathology and Audiology and Hearing Aid Dispensers Board to license and regulate speech-language pathologists, audiologists, and hearing aid dispensers.
+(6) The Speech-Language Pathologists and Audiologists and Hearing Aid Dispensers Licensure Act establishes the Speech-Language Pathology and Audiology and Hearing Aid Dispensers Board to license and regulate speech-language pathologists, audiologists, and hearing aid dispensers.
 Existing law establishes the Speech-Language Pathology and Audiology and Hearing Aid Dispensers Fund to deposit revenue received pursuant to the act and makes moneys in the fund available upon appropriation by the Legislature to carry out the purposes of the act.

 This bill would make technical changes to various provisions of the act and other related provisions, including updating references to the names of the board and the fund.

-(7) The Professional Fiduciaries Act establishes the Professional Fiduciaries Bureau to license and regulate professional fiduciaries.
+(7) The Professional Fiduciaries Act establishes the Professional Fiduciaries Bureau to license and regulate professional fiduciaries, as defined.
 Existing law requires a licensee to file a statement with the bureau annually that contains specified information, including whether the licensee has been convicted of a crime.
 Existing law authorizes the suspension, revocation, denial or other disciplinary action for a failure to notify the bureau of a conviction pursuant to that requirement.

 This bill would update the cross-reference to that requirement.
+The bill would make a nonsubstantive change to the definition of professional fiduciary.

 (8) The Contractors State License Law establishes the Contractors State License Board to license and regulate contractors.
 Existing law exempts an inactive contractor's license from certain requirements during the period that a license is inactive, including specified bonding and qualifier requirements.